okgourmet.com Home of Steve's Restaurant Reviews

 Steve's Recommendations Readers' Suggestions

-Chinese Moon Day serves Beijing style food that I think would be considered good in any city on the west or east coast, and it has a more casual branch near Sunland Park Mall called Li's Cafe; Red Lantern serves Hong Kong style food, and is very good for banquets, Chinese New Year, items from the Chinese menu, etc.; Oriental Cafe is very good for ordering from the menu, and has moved the food away from the American style served by the former owners to a more traditional Cantonese style; Moon Star has a large selection of authentic Cantonese dishes (some of which are not on the menu but can be specially ordered); Shan Dong has a very good northern Chinese style noodle soup as well as the best egg roll I have ever eaten
+Chinese Red Lantern serves Hong Kong style food, and is very good for banquets, Chinese New Year, items from the Chinese menu, etc.; Oriental Cafe is very good for ordering from the menu, and has moved the food away from the American style served by the former owners to a more traditional Cantonese style; Moon Star has a large selection of authentic Cantonese dishes (some of which are not on the menu but can be specially ordered); Shan Dong has a very good northern Chinese style noodle soup as well as the best egg roll I have ever eaten; Sam's used to have very good authentic Chinese food but I could not get any the last time I went, so I'm not sure what is happening with this restaurant (out of the three original owners of Sam's one has since opened Moon Star and works full time there while another opened Red Lantern and is there full time) Sun Garden 6600 N. Mesa (where Moon Day used to be)

 German I currently have no favorite German restaurants, but Marina's German Bakery is excellent for bread and pastries Peter's Bakery (bread)